 She keeps another half of her giving fund aside to make donations to NGOs when stories come up in the news - from healthcare to immigration.

 The final quarter she keeps in investments to support companies that have progressive gender and diversity and inclusion policies.
 After all, activism means voting with your investment dollars too.

 50% PLANNED, 40% INVESTMENT, 10% EMERGENT

-He has a personal connection to many of the organizations he donates to - either he knows someone on staff, or he volunteers there semi-regularly.
+In fact, he has a personal connection to many of the organizations he donates to - either he knows someone on staff, or he volunteers there semi-regularly.